rgilks/writeo/docs/models/feedback.md

-# T-AES-FEEDBACK: Technical Guide for Software Engineers
+# AES-FEEDBACK: Technical Guide for Software Engineers

-A comprehensive guide to the Multi-Task Feedback Model (T-AES-FEEDBACK).
+A comprehensive guide to the Multi-Task Feedback Model (AES-FEEDBACK).

 > **Note:** This model is primarily used for CEFR scoring.
 Specific grammatical error correction is now handled by the dedicated **GEC Service** (see [GEC Service documentation](gec.md)).